Select a message style: banner, modal, fullscreen, or Custom HTML.

 - Select Upload and click Insert Media.

 Buttons: Enter button label text and click Add button.
 Banner and modal messages support up to two buttons.
 Fullscreen messages support up to five buttons.
-If more than one button is added, choose a button layout: separate, joined, or stacked.
+If there are two buttons total, choose a button layout: separate, joined, or stacked.

-Assign an action for each button in the message.
+Assign an action for each button in the message, then configure options.
+See: Button Actions.

-If you selected Custom HTML as the style, the only option in the Actions step is to Set a tag when the message is displayed.
-You must set other actions within your custom HTML file.
+If you selected Custom HTML as the style, there are no options available in the Actions step.
+You must set actions in your custom HTML file.

 Optionally override the default design settings set for your project.
 Enable Background, Text, or Buttons, and make your changes.